 What was the Business School community like?

 I was honoured to be a part of the Business School community, interacting with and learning from world-class faculty and the best students from all over the world.
 The community was made up of a culturally diverse group of individuals from diverse backgrounds and professions, providing a perfect learning opportunity both within and outside the classroom.

 What was a typical day the Business School like?

-A typical business day at the Business School involved about 2 3- hour lectures with 1 hour tutorials in between and group meetings to tackle our ever interesting group assignments and case studies.
-A typical day would also involve attending the many conferences and events hosted by the Business School in the Evenings.
+A typical business day at the Business School involved about two three-hour lectures with one-hour tutorials in between and group meetings to tackle our ever interesting group assignments and case studies.
+A typical day would also involve attending the many conferences and events hosted by the Business School in the evenings.

 What do you enjoy most about your work and what are the main challenges that you face?

-I enjoy applying the modelling and quantitative skills I learnt at the Business School to my equity analysis.
+I enjoy applying the modelling and quantitative skills I learned at the Business School to my equity analysis.

 In what way is remaining connected to your alumni network important to you?
 What value do you get out of your connections with the Business School and your fellow alumni?